-PC and Macs on the University's Managed Cluster Service (MCS) are available for student use in the Norfolk Library and the Library building.
+PC and Macs on the University's Managed Cluster Service (MCS) are available for student use in the Norfolk Library and the Luzio building.
 Accounts on these will be created when new users first collect and reset their UIS password as per the instructions below.
-Further information about this service is available on https://help.uis.cam.ac.uk/service/desktop-services and, if required, local assistance can be obtained from the IT Office or the CR Student Computer Support Officer.
+Further information about this service is available on the IT Help and Support pages and, if required, local assistance can be obtained from the IT Office or the CR Student Computer Support Officer.
 Food and drink may not be consumed in the Computer areas.

 Access to IT accounts and email facilities are arranged by the University prior to arrival, by email, and, if required, a special login is available on the MCS computers (above) to help with password collection and reset.
 To start this process log on to an MCS computer with the username signup (no password).
 Wireless Eduroam networking is available throughout the College site, the wider University and beyond.
-It can be accessed by configuring devices for the service following the instructions on http://www.st-edmunds.cam.ac.uk/eduroam.
+It can be accessed by configuring devices for the service following the instructions on the College website.

 Rooms in College, including the flats and maisonettes, that have RJ45 twisted-pair Ethernet connections, can also use the sockets labelled A or C to access the Internet.
 Any PC or Mac with an appropriate Ethernet port and software may be connected to the Network, but any other device will require specific permission from the IT Office.
-For further details see http://www.st-edmunds.cam.ac.uk/it/welcome.
+Please refer to the College website for further details.